- Location: New Jersey

 When must I renew my license?

-In New Jersey, a CDL must be renewed every four years, and renewal applications are sent through the mail from the MVC.
+In New Jersey, a CDL must be renewed every 4 years, and renewal applications are sent through the mail from the MVC.

 What if I have a DWI conviction as a CDL driver?

-The law states that a first-offense conviction for driving while intoxicated (DWI) will result in a one-year suspension of your CDL.
-A second DWI conviction will result in your CDL being revoked permanently.
+The law states that a 1st offense for driving while intoxicated (DWI) will result in a suspension of your CDL for 1 year.
+A 2nd offense will result in your CDL being revoked for life.True or False